Circuit de Nogaro - The First Purpose-built Race Track in France

 The Circuit Paul Armagnac, also known as the Circuit de Nogaro, is a race track located near the French town Nogaro, in the Gers department in the southwestern France.
 The race track was opened in 1960 and it was the first purpose-built race track in France at that time.

-The original circuit was 1,752 meters long.
-The first extension came in 1973 when the length was increased to 3,120 meters.
+Original circuit was 1,752 meters long and first extension came in 1973 when the length was increased to 3,120 meters.
 One more extension followed in 1989 when the 14-turn circuit gets today’s length of 3,636 meters.
-The major upgrade of the race track, without changing a length, was made in 2007.
+Major upgrade of the race track, without changing the length, was made in 2007.

 Removing the race from the roads to the permanent circuit

 Story about Nogaro Circuit started with road races in the Gers region during the early 1950s, organized by the Sports Association of Armagnac (ASA).
 When the road races became too dangerous, the club’s founder, Robert Castagnon considered to building a permanent circuit.

 One of the most prominent racers from Nogaro at that time was Paul Armagnac.
 His father Jean was the owner of the aerodrome on the land outside the town and he was happy to give some place for the race track.
 Despite the antagonism from local authorities, Castagnon started to build in 1959.

 Nogaro Circuit was renamed to Circuit Paul Armagnac in 1962